christian-volmer/OFFT/README.md

 # Basic use

-In order to do the actual transform fast, “offt” needs to perform some precomputations that depend on the length of the transform.
+In order to do the actual transform fast, “oFFT” needs to perform some precomputations that depend on the length of the transform.
 For this reason, we first have to construct an object of the class `Fourier` and pass the length (or the dimensions, for the case of a multi-dimensional transform) as an argument to the constructor.
 We then call the `Transform()` and `InverseTransform()` methods to do the actual transform.

 A typical use model for a one-dimensional transform looks like this
 ```